Jellyliu97/homepage/_pages/about.md

   - /about.html
 ---

 I am first year of PhD in computer science and technology at the **State Key Laboratory for Novel Software Technology** (LANDS Group) of Nanjing University.
 I obtained my master's degree in artificial intelligence from the **State Key Laboratory of Millimeter Waves** of Southeast University, China.
-My current research interest includes machine learning, computer vision (including medical image processing), multi-modal intelligent sensing, and AI for edge computing.
+My current research interest includes machine learning, computer vision (including medical image processing), multi-modal intelligent sensing, and human-computer interaction.
 I hope build a learning and research path from the sensing and recognition to cognitive and embodied intelligence for AI agent (e.g. robot, UAV, edge device, intelligent vehicle and so on).

 **Education Experiences**